 2. Pet Gear Stair & Ramp Combination – Best Value

-The angle to the ramp is fairly steep, which can be especially difficult for older dogs.
+The angle to the ramp is pretty steep, which can be especially difficult for older dogs.
 The carpet on the ramp can also be slick.

 3. Gentle Rise Dog Bed Ramp – Premium Choice